-The Web Site Design Certificate program is designed to teach the fundamental information needed to develop and maintain a Web site.
+The Web Site Design Certificate program is designed to teach the fundamental information needed to develop and maintain a Web Site.
 Common Web development tools including HTML, graphics and multimedia are introduced as well as use of Web servers and browsers.
-UNIX and its use and impact on the Internet will also be covered.
+Unix and its use and impact on the Internet will also be covered.
+Students may also transfer credits into the Associate Degree Computer Technology Program.